smjt2000/file-coder/README.md

 --- ./a.out {encrypted-file} {destination-file} {your-code}

-$$ you need to enter the same code that you entered when used to encrypt the file otherwise you can't access your file!!
+#you need to enter the same code that you entered when used to encrypt the file otherwise you can't access your file!!

 example:
 1: